-NCCN (Cutaneous Melanoma guidelines (v3.2022) indicates that for diagnostic testing, prognostic testing, and somatic testing, there is agreement that any ancillary testing should be inused as an adjunct to other histopathological testing clinical and expert dermatopathological examination and that it should be interpreted within the context of their findings..
+NCCN Cutaneous Melanoma guidelines (v3.2022) indicate that for diagnostic testing, prognostic testing, and somatic testing, there is agreement that any ancillary testing should be used as an adjunct to clinical and expert dermatopathological examination and that it should be interpreted within the context of their findings..
 For prognostic testing, the guidelines state that it is "unclear whether these tests provide clinically actionable prognostic information" and that "the impact of these tests on treatment outcomes or follow up schedules has not been established".
 The guideline further states the following:

-- Prognostic gene expression profiling (GEP) to differentiate melanomas at low versus high risk for metastasis should not replace pathologic staging procedures, and the use of GEP testing according to specific AJCC-8 melanoma stage requires further prospective investigation in large, contemporary data sets of unselected patients. - Available noninvasive pre-biopsy imaging and molecular technologies It remains unclear whether available GEP tests are reliably predictive of outcome across the risk spectrum as these tests have not been prospectively validated with clinical studies to accurately define the clinical utility of the tests. - compared for diagnostic accuracy. - Pre-diagnostic noninvasive genomic patch testing may be helpful to guide biopsy decisions. - Mutational analysis for BRAF or multigene testing of the primary lesion is not recommended for patients with cutaneous melanoma who are without evidence of disease (NED), unless required to guide adjuvant or other systemic therapy or consideration of clinical trials.
+- Prognostic gene expression profiling (GEP) to differentiate melanomas at low versus high risk for metastasis should not replace pathologic staging procedures, and the use of GEP testing according to specific AJCC-8 melanoma stage requires further prospective investigation in large, contemporary data sets of unselected patients. - It remains unclear whether available GEP tests are reliably predictive of outcome across the risk spectrum as these tests have not been prospectively validated with clinical studies to accurately define the clinical utility of the tests. - Pre-diagnostic noninvasive patch testing may be helpful to guide biopsy decisions.